akikito0/notes/modern-dangers.md

 Do not use schampoo.

-The sulfates in schampoo, while removing dirt from your hair and scalp, also strips them of natural oils.
+The sulfates in schampoo, while removing dirt from your hair and scalp, also strip them of natural oils.
 This dries out your hair and makes it frizzy and brittle.

 Your scalp also absorbs whatever industrial chemicals the schampoo contains.